 - Get help for major depression.

-Fortunately, major depression can often be treated with conventional psychiatric treatments, such as medication and / or psychotherapy.
+Fortunately, major depression can often be treated with conventional psychiatric treatments, such as medication and psychotherapy.

 However, up to a third of patients do not have an adequate response to these treatments.
 In addition, conventional medical treatments can take months or years to be effective and often end in relapses.

-Transcranial Magnetic Stimulation (TMS) has shown remarkable results in the treatment of major depression safely and effectively, and in a fraction of the time compared to conventional treatments.
+Transcranial Magnetic Stimulation (TMS) has shown remarkable results in the treatment of significant depression safely and effectively and in a fraction of the time compared to conventional therapies.

 EMT treats depression by activating specific regions of the brain that become inactive in a depressed patient.

 After repeated sessions of EMT, the brain adjusts its activity, reducing depression.
-In this way, patients can overcome their depression without the negative side effects of the medications and in a shorter period of time than the counseling treatments.
+In this way, patients can overcome their depression without the adverse side effects of the medications and in a shorter period than the counseling treatments.

 Causes of depressive disorder

-The wide range of potential causes has led to the development of numerous treatments for depression.
+The wide range of potential causes has led to numerous treatments for depression.

 A change in brain activity is almost always associated with a major depressive disorder.
-There is decreased activity in the left frontal lobe during depression and an increase in activity after mood stabilization.
+There is decreased activity in the left frontal lobe during the depression and increased exercise after mood stabilization.

-These discrepancies between the hyperactive and sub-active regions of the brain are in the biological cause of major depressive disorder.
+These discrepancies between the hyperactive and sub-active regions of the brain are the biological cause of the major depressive disorder.

-The release and reuptake of neurotransmitters (serotonin, norepinephrine and dopamine) in the brain is related to a person’s mood.
+The release and reuptake of neurotransmitters (serotonin, norepinephrine, and dopamine) in the brain are related to a person’s mood.

-Depression has been linked to the imbalance of these neurotransmitters (NT), but unfortunately it is difficult to prove, since it is very difficult to measure the concentrations of these NTs in the brain.
-What is known is that antidepressants act on these NTs as well as on their receptors.
+Depression has been linked to the imbalance of these neurotransmitters (NT).
+Still, unfortunately, it is difficult to prove since it is tough to measure the concentrations of these NTs in the brain.
+What is known is that antidepressants act on these NTs and their receptors.

-Childhood trauma can cause a person to become depressed for a prolonged period of time.
+Childhood trauma can cause a person to become depressed for a prolonged period.

-Losing a loved one, taking a high stress job and facing difficult financial situations are known as causes of depression.
+Losing a loved one, taking a high-stress job, and facing difficult financial situations are known causes of depression.
 However, in many cases, depression is short-term.

-Once the person has gone through the grieving process, straightened out their financial problems, or learned to manage the stress of work, depression can begin to resolve itself.
-In these cases, therapy can be very useful for a faster recovery.
+Once the person has gone through the grieving process, straightened out their financial problems, or learned to manage work stress, depression can begin to resolve itself.
+In these cases, therapy can be beneficial for a faster recovery.

-Hormonal changes can lead to depression.
-When they are rapid hormonal changes are one of the causes of major depression, for example, women entering menopause.
+Hormonal changes can lead to depression when rapid hormonal changes are one of the causes of major depression, for example, in women entering menopause.

-EMT for major depression uses focused electromagnetic waves to activate specific regions of the brain.
+EMT for major depression uses focused electromagnetic waves to activate specific brain regions.

 EMT normalizes the neuronal circuit that causes depression so that the symptoms of depression are resolved.
-The results persist after a full course of EMT treatment.
+The results persist after an entire course of EMT treatment.
 A response to EMT can be seen in just two weeks.